aronfiechter/UROP2017-FSVD/README.md

   - [ ] read documentation
   - [x] compile copy of an ipelet myself
   - [x] implement simple test ipelet
+- [ ] move this TODO list and perhaps also the temporal log to github wiki
 - [ ] read into C++ and CGAL
   - [ ] read about C++ generic programming and templates
   - [ ] read parts of CGAL developer manual